 Freestanding focuses on three canopies from three of Lewerentz’s most famous religious buildings: the Chapel of the Resurrection at the Woodland Cemetery (1925), Stockholm; the Chapels of St. Knut and St. Gertrud at the Eastern Cemetery, Malmö (1943); and St. Mark’s Church at Björkhagen, Stockholm (1960).
 Simple in form, these canopies are central to the ritual meaning of the buildings they correspond to, contributing significantly to the visual image of the churches they accompany.
 The three structures were completed across the span of Lewerentz’s career, each designed in a different architectural style to one another.
 Despite this stylistic diversity, they all create places for public life between the scales of the landscape and the interior.

-Through archival drawings, new photography, and large-scale interpretative models, Freestanding in FREESPACE unfolds the spatial power of three freestanding canopies from three of Lewerentz’s best known sacred spaces in the form of a three-act play: an inhabitable, sectional scenography and a fabric of experiences that suggest ways in which extra spatial gifts can form the heart of the experience of a place, a ritual, and a landscape.
+Through drawings, photography, and large-scale models, Freestanding unfolds the spatial power of the canopies in the form of a three-act play: an inhabitable, sectional scenography and a fabric of experiences that suggest ways in which extra spatial gifts can form the heart of the experience of a place, a ritual, and a landscape.

 New photographs taken by Swedish artist Mikael Olsson show the three projects as living, contemporary scenographies.
 In dissecting and rearranging the structures and their surroundings, the photographs reveal new perspectives on their design.
 The pictures evoke movement and help to reveal how we perceive distance and intimacy through architectural gestures.